MuhtasimTanmoy/rust-playground/documentation/Syntax Helper.md

 }
 ```

-## Smart Pointer

 ## Macro
 - Rust maintains `Hygenic macro`

-## Trait

 ## Borrow
 Any borrow must last for a scope no greater than that of the owner.
 We may have one or the other of these two kinds of borrows, but not both at the same time:

 - One or more references (&T) to a resource,
 - Exactly one mutable reference (&mut T).